Monday 19th August 2024

-Office Space: Licence Agreement Vs Lease
+Office Space: Licence Agreement vs Lease

 Laura Beales 8 minute read

-Office Space: Licence Agreement Vs Lease
+Office Space: Licence Agreement vs Lease

 When it comes to choosing between a licence agreement and a lease for your next office, there are a few key questions you should ask yourself: How long do I need the office space for?
 Am I looking for flexibility?
 What kind of overhead costs am I willing to accept?
-Answering these questions will help you decide if a licence agreement or a commercial office lease is the right fit for your business.

 In this blog post, we’ve compared the two most common contracts so you can decide which is best for your company.